|Developer||Robert Alan Koeneke, James E. Wilson, others|

 |Official site of Moria|

 Robert Alan Koeneke became hooked on "Rogue" while at the University of Oklahoma.
-Around 1981 he got a job in a new department where the game wasn't available, so he decided to write his own Rogue game written in Basic and called it Moria Beta 1.0.
-In 1983 he enrolled in a Pascal operating systems class and that summer finished Moria 1.0, rewritten in VMS Pascal.
-In 1985 he started sending out the source code to other Universities, and it was during this time that the game became popular.
+Around 1981 he got a job in a new department where the game wasn't available, so in 1982 he decided to write his own Rogue game written in VMS Basic, and called it Moria Beta 1.0.
+In 1983 he enrolled in a Pascal operating systems class and started rewriting Moria in VMS Pascal, releasing v1.0 the following summer.
+In 1985 he started sending out the source code to other Universities, and it was during this time that the game started to became popular.

-Koeneke was working on Moria 5.0, which was an almost complete rewrite with interesting features like streams, lakes and new weapons.
-It was, however, never released.
-A different version called Moria UB 5.0 appeared at the University at Buffalo; this is the last VMS version ever, and is often called VMS Moria 5.0.
+Koeneke was working on Moria 5.0, which was an almost complete rewrite with interesting features like streams, lakes and new weapons, however it was never released.
+A different version called Moria UB 5.0 appeared at the University at Buffalo; this is the last VMS version released, and is sometimes called VMS Moria 5.0.

 - Bruce Moria